-An Advanced Protection Management Program (APMP) is a management program that establishes standards for OWTS near impaired waterbodies.
+An Advanced Protection Management Program (APMP) is a management program that establishes standards for OWTS near impaired/polluted waterbodies.
 The standards for an OWTS in an APMP may be established by the following:

 A TMDL implementation plan adopted by a Regional Water Board;

-An approved LAMP with special provisions for OWTS that are near impaired waterbodies listed in Attachment 2 of the OWTS Policy; and
+An approved LAMP with special provisions for OWTS that are near impaired/polluted waterbodies listed in Attachment 2 of the OWTS Policy; and

 The default APMP requirements prescribed by section 10.0 of the OWTS Policy.